-The Jobs Victoria Innovation Fund provides small grants to support new and innovative approaches to employment services.
+The Jobs Victoria Innovation Fund provided small grants to support new and innovative approaches to employment services.

 Round one successful projects